LelsersLasers/Notes/English/Iliad/Reading Questions.md

 It's just some human lives.
 Overall, I think the gods are just making all the problems the humans have worse by exagrating them and making smaller actions/problems into big ones.

+# Iliad 04-05 - reading questions 8/29

+## Book Four: The Truce Erupts in War

+1. Why does Hera not like the plan to establish peace between the Trojans and Greeks by returning Helen to Menelaus?
+*She wants the Greeks to win (truce makes all of her work useless)*
+2. How much does Zeus like or dislike the Trojans?
+*He seems to like them*
+3. In negotiating with Hera, what concession does Zeus want in exchange for him letting Hera vent her wrath on the Trojans?
+How does Hera respond?
+*If he wants to destory a city, Hera shouldn't stop him; She can't stop him anyways, and us fighting here/now doesn't help*
+4. Which god convinces Pandarus to break the truce?
+What skill does Pandarus have that makes him a good choice?
+*Athena; very good archer*
+5. Which god deflects Pandarus' arrow from killing Menelaus ("as quick as a mother flicks a fly from her baby sleeping softly")?
+Where does the arrow hit him?
+*Athena; his belt*
+6. Why, on pp. 150-151, does Agamemnon now think that "the day will come when sacred Troy must die, Priam must die and all his people with him"?
+*Thinks Zeus will get revenge for them*
+7. What does Machaon do for Menelaus (i.e. who is Machaon in the Greek army)?
+**
+8. Read lines 257-424 quickly:
+Agamemnon exhorts his troops to prepare for the coming battle, which allows Homer to introduce several of the primary Greek leaders and their individual habits and styles;
+then focus on 425-488 (his exhortation of Diomedes & Sthenelus) and 489-630 (the first full battle description).
+Then answer: What does Agamemnon find was so admirable about Tydeus, the father of Diomedes?
+*He would never shy behind the lines (had no equal, led the charge)*
+9. How does Agamemnon say that Diomedes compares to his father?
+How does Diomedes respond to this assessment?
+What opinion does Sthenelus express about how he and Diomedes compare to their fathers?
+*Why are you not fighting on the front lines like you father did; No reply; He says we all claim we are greater than our fathers*
+10. In the midst of the fighting at the end of book 4, which god encourages the Trojans (even though he is far away in Pergamus)?
+Which goddess encourages the Greeks?
+*Ares; Athena*

+## Book Five: Diomedes Fights the Gods

+1. Who granted Tydeus' son Diomedes great strength and daring at the begiining of book 5?
+Why did she do this?
+*Athena; so he could win himself glory*
+2. Lines 9-92 are a series of small battlefield killings—read through quickly, but notice Homer's tendency to give at least some backstory to each of the victims as he describes their deaths.
+Then continue reading and answer: To what is Diomedes compared as he causes panic among the Trojans, before Pandarus hits him in the right shoulder with an arrow?
+*A flood*
+3. After Sthenelus removes the arrow from Diomedes' shoulder, to whom does Diomedes  pray?
+When she goes on to lift the mist from his eyes, what does this allow Diomedes to do?
+*Athena; see if someone is a god or human*
+4. In the catalog of Diomedes' first kills once returning to battle (lines 148-185), to what animal is Diomedes compared twice?
+*A lion*
+5. What is Pandarus's explanation for why Diomedes did not die when he hit him with an arrow?
+*Gods are interfering*
+6. Anchises is Aeneas's father, but who is his mother (as Sthenelus informs Diomedes)?
+*Aphrodite*
+7. Aeneas's horses came from those that were given to Tros by Zeus himself.
+(A) As compensation for what did Zeus do this?
+(B) How did Anchises gain access to these horses?
+*Payment for stealing Ganymede*
+8. When Diomedes, after killing Pandarus, confronts Aeneas, what "tremendous feat," such as "no two men … weak as men are now" could do, does Diomedes perform?
+**
+9. After Aeneas is knocked down by Diomedes, who tries to save Aeneas and fails?
+Why does she fail?
+Who eventually does save Aeneas by shrouding him in mist?
+**
+10. When Aphrodite's mother explains to Aphrodite that immortals sometimes need to endure abuse from mortals, she uses Ares, Hera, and Hades as examples.
+Which mortal hero was the perpetrator of two of these incidents?
+**
+11. Lines 540-815 are a long section of diverse fighting—read quickly, but noting the following couple of details:
+(A) What does Aeneas do when faced with the Achaean heroes Menelaus and Antilochus (lines 656 ff.)?
+(B) What did Heracles do with only 6 ships of men, according to his son Tlepolemus (lines 727-742)?
+**
+12. Which two goddesses depart the battlefield to ask Zeus if they can intervene in the chaos that Ares is causing?
+What mode of transportation do they use to travel to and from the battlefield?
+**
+13. When Athena tries to shame Diomedes by comparing him unfavorably to his father Tydeus, what does Diomedes give as his excuse for not engaging in battle?
+**
+14. Besides encouraging him with words, what else does Athena do for Diomedes as he goes into battle with Ares?
+Why can't Ares see Athena?
+**
+15. After he is wounded,
+(A) how loudly does Ares shriek?
+(B) What comfort does Zeus offer to him after he has retreated to Olympus and complained about Athena?
+**

+## Longer question - pick one of the questions

+1. What does the deal that Hera and Zeus make concerning the destruction of cities (book 4, lines 35-84) say about the relationship between the gods and mortal life going on down on earth?
+What can people reasonably expect from their worship of the gods?
+Similarly, what are the relationships like between gods and other gods (e.g. Ares and Athena certainly don't seem to get along)?
+2. In books 4-5, violence on a widespread scale breaks out in the Iliad.
+What are some of the characteristics of Homer's descriptions of violence, and what effects do you as a reader feel from these descriptions?
+3. What are the ethics of the destruction of the truce between the Trojans and the Greeks -- the humans certainly seem to have come to a workable solution before the gods mess it up?
+What motivates the gods to destroy the truce?